LI-QISHENG/BRIGHT/README.md

-# BRIDGE
+# BRIGHT
-Bacterial Risk Identification and Disease-related Gene Evaluation Platform (BRIDGE) is a metagenome-based platform for human pathogenic bacteria risk identification.
+Bacterial Risk Identification and Gene-based Health Toolkit (BRIGHT) is a metagenome-based platform for human pathogenic bacteria risk identification.
 It enables one-click identification of potential human pathogenic bacteria, risk quantification, disease association, and potential pathogenic gene detection.

 ## **Preparation**
-1. **BRIDGE** is based on **conda** environment management.
+1. **BRIGHT** is based on **conda** environment management.
 Please ensure the following tools are installed and configured before running the platform:
    - MEGAHIT
    - MetaWRAP
    - dRep